TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 > As always on this site, use all information including suggested circuitry entirely at your own risk.

 ## I2C Configuration
-**Specific** versions of the *IP5306* may behave different and can have additional features, most notably an *I2C* interface for advanced configuration.
+**Specific** versions of the *IP5306* may behave differently and can have additional features, most notably an *I2C* interface for advanced configuration.
 Please note that most "normal" breakout boards use the default *IP5306* which has **no I2C interface**.

 The following applies only to *IP5306* chips with enabled *I2C* interface: